NetCarrier/ncservice/README.md

 ## Requirements

-Uses Go 1.25's experimental JSON V2 API soyou need to set this environment variable to compile this.
+Uses Go 1.25's experimental JSON V2 API so you need to set this environment variable to compile this.

 ```
 GOEXPERIMENT=jsonv2